 The COVID-19 pandemic and the subsequent work-from-home policies alerted millions more consumers to the world of Wi-Fi coverage extension.
 The most encouraging solution for residential Wi-Fi extension is mesh networks, promising a seamless system that is much more resilient than a traditional Wi-Fi network.
 By the end of 2022, there will be 33.9 million shipments of Wi-Fi mesh network equipment, according to ABI Research.
 By 2026, that number will be 59 million annual shipments, which signals the full embracement of this technology.

-Before deciding to invest in developing mesh equipment/services or upgrading your home to a wireless mesh network, it’s crucial to define what a mesh network is and to understand the advantages and disadvantages of its deployment.
+Before deciding to invest in developing mesh equipment/services or upgrading your home or office to a wireless mesh network, it’s crucial to first define what a mesh network is and to understand the advantages and disadvantages of its deployment.